Slourp/Slourp/README.md

 # Hey there! 👋

-I'm Slourp, a passionate backend developer with expertise in Laravel, Symfony, and Docker.
+I'm David, a passionate backend developer with expertise in Laravel, Symfony, and Docker.
 I love building robust and scalable web applications using solid design patterns and best practices.

 ## Technologies & Tools 🚀